What is a American Airlines Travel Day?

 1 for Philadelphia to Seattle flights

 Summary In other words, the travel days of American Airlines are determined by the number of 24-hour periods that have transpired starting from the time of the first flight departure in your original itinerary.
 This travel day time block is something that one needs to know when it comes to changes, restrictions, baggage allowance, stopovers, and many others.
-Concerning the time limits, noticing whether a number of legs is under one rule as a single travel day is crucial, especially when the 24 split is separating the whole journey into other American Airlines travel days.
+Concerning the time limits, noticing whether the number of legs is under one rule as a single travel day is crucial, especially when the 24 splits separates the whole journey into other American Airlines travel days.

 Book your American Airlines ticket now and experience comfort and reliability.
 Call +1 833-902-2090 to speak with our travel experts.